brichards99/brichards.net/content/post/citingSources.md

 As to the format, you are required to use some standard formatting (either MLA or APA) in order to make sure people reading your work who are peers in your field can understand clearly where your sources come from and can use them without hassle.
 There is more to it than that, but in the end it’s about conforming to your industry’s standard practices.

-This brings us to the three specific ways one would use someone else’s words in a paper: quoting, paraphrasing, and summarizing.
+This brings us to the three specific ways one would use someone else’s words in a paper:

+1. quoting
+2. paraphrasing
+3. summarizing

-Purdue University’s English Department explains that quotations — where you actually enclose a collection of words in quotation marks — “must be identical to the original, using a narrow segment of the source.”
+Purdue University’s English Department explains that __quotations__ — where you actually enclose a collection of words in quotation marks — “must be identical to the original, using a narrow segment of the source.”
 (See what I did there?)
 This is the most common approach people think of when they think of using ‘cited’ sources.
 It is not, however, the only way.

-Paraphrasing, on the other hand, refers to putting things in your own words.
+__Paraphrasing__, on the other hand, refers to putting things in your own words.
 There is some grey area here, but you should know that you need to cite a source from something written in your own words if you know that you would never have written that idea down yourself if you had not read the source first.
 If you have extended the idea or perhaps combined a few thoughts from other sources and came up with your own notion, then you would not necessarily cite the source.
 A good test, however, is to consider whether or not a person who is educated in this academic field would see a clear relationship between the ideas in what you wrote and the ideas expressed in the source material.

-Finally there is summarizing.
+Finally there is __summarizing__.
 It’s very much like paraphrasing, except that you would only be putting the main ideas of a passage in your own words.
 Summarizing is a valuable tool for bringing your audience’s attention to another source, and it’s value to you as a writer might be considered to be intrinsic.